*** Important ***

 To learn how to enhance the WordPress visual editor with additional formatting features, see the tutorial below:

-Microsoft Word and some other word processors (e.g. Open Office) store code that is not directly visible when copying text from a document into the clipboard.
+MS Word and some other word processing applications contain formatting code that is not directly visible when copying text from a document into the clipboard.

-If you’re using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the editor will add a bunch of unwanted HTML code …
+If using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the content editor will introduce messy code into your content resulting in formatting errors …

-(Pasting content from word processing applications into pre-WP 3.9 versions adds unwanted formatting to your content.)
+(Pasting content from word processors into pre-WordPress 3.9 versions can add unwanted formatting to your content.)

-Click on the Paste as text menu toolbar button …
+Select the Paste as text toolbar button …

 (Paste as text menu button)

-When you turn on the Paste as text feature, the following message displays …
+Click on the Paste as text feature and the following notification comes up …

-You can also paste formatted content and then remove the formatting inside the WordPress Visual editor.
+You can paste formatted content and then remove the formatting using the WordPress editor.

-This can be a useful feature if, for example, you have pasted text directly from another website that contains CSS formatting.
+This is great if, for example, you have pasted content from an external website containing CSS styling formatting.

-Sometimes, you cannot tell if the content you’ve pasted from another site contains formatting specific to that website …
+Sometimes, you can’t tell if the content you’ve pasted from an external website or blog contains formatting specific to that site …

-… until you see its underlying HTML …
+… until you click on the Text tab and see its underlying code …

-If the content was sourced from your own website, things may look normal until you make a change to the styling (e.g. change the color scheme) and discover that some of your earlier content elements (e.g. links) have a different CSS style.
+If the content was sourced from your own website or blog, things may look fine until you make a change to the styling (e.g. change the color scheme) and discover that some of your old content have a different CSS style.

-For this reason, it’s a good idea to clear the formatting from pasted content, especially from content sourced from other websites or blogs.
+For this reason, it’s a good idea to clear the formatting from pasted content, especially if your content has been copied from other WordPress sites.

 To do this, paste your pre-formatted content into the Visual editor …

-(Paste content with formatting into the WordPress visual editor)
+(You can paste formatted content into the visual editor)

-Next, select everything inside the content editor box and select the Clear formatting button …
+Next, select all the content and select the Clear formatting button …

-All formatting (e.g. bold, italicized text, colors, etc.) will be removed …
+All your formatting (e.g. bold, italicized text, colors, etc.) will be removed …

 Note that some content elements will not be removed from your text after applying this button.
-This includes hyperlinks, blockquotes, etc.
+This includes hyperlinks, heading styles, etc.

-Here is a quick way to test for errors suspected of being caused by poor formatting tags without losing your original content.
+Here is a quick way to test and remove any errors suspected of being caused by poor formatting tags without losing your original content.

-Before using the Remove formatting function, switch to the Text tab, then select and copy everything to the clipboard …
+Before using the Remove formatting feature, click on the Text tab, then select and copy everything to the clipboard …

-Open a new plain text file, paste the content from your clipboard into it and save, then go back to your editor and complete the “remove formatting” process.
-Now, if something goes wrong, you have a backup copy with all the original content formatting preserved.
+Open a new plain text file, paste into it the content from your clipboard, then go back to your content editor and go through the formatting removal process.
+Now, if something goes wrong, you have a backup copy of your content with all the original formatting intact.

-Tip #4 – Adding Single Line Spacing To Text
+Tip #4 – How To Add Line Break Returns To Content

 (Default line spacing)